 Existing law provides for courts-martial to adjudicate certain offenses under the Code.
 (NRS 412.304-412.448) Sections 18-32, 72-97 and 100-103 of this bill revise provisions governing courts-martial.
-Sections 30 and 31 provide that certain persons found incompetent to stand trial by court-martial or not guilty by reason of lack of mental responsibility in court-martial proceedings are committed to the custody of the Administrator of the Division of Mental Health and Developmental
+Sections 30 and 31 provide that certain persons found incompetent to stand trial by court-martial or not guilty by reason of lack of mental responsibility in court-martial proceedings are committed to the care of a suitable facility.

-Services of the Department of Health and Human Services.
 Section 97 gives general courts-martial the authority to impose a punishment of confinement for up to 10 years.
 Convicted servicemen and servicewomen serve their confinement in civil jails, detention facilities, penitentiaries or certain prisons.
 (NRS 412.276, 412.414)